-Item Points Total Program Description 50 Proposer provides a clear description of activities, including how they will be implemented and evaluated.
-20 Proposer clearly shows relationship between the needs identified by the HSNA, strategy(ies) selected and the activities, short term outcome, and long-term community impact.
-20 Proposer describes how activities will integrate with other services at their agency and within the community, and how services are inclusive and equitable.
+Item Points Total Program Description 50 Proposer identifies geography to be served, with a proposed budget amount that is reflective of the pro rata portion of the available budget 10 Proposer provides a clear description of activities, including target audience, start up, training plan, outreach plan, and coordination plan (if proposing to coordinate).
+25 Proposer provides a reasonable number of trainings, participants, and cost per participant.
+15 Proposer describes how activities will integrate with other services at their agency and within the community, and how services are inclusive and equitable.
 10 Qualifications and Experience 25 Proposer clearly articulates their experience in doing work in the selected strategy area and why they are best suited to accomplish the work.
 15 Key personnel on the project have the qualifications and experience to carry out the activities.
 10 Budget 25 Requested resources are appropriate to carry out the project.
-Resources needed to carry out the project are adequately described and clearly connected to the activities in the program description.
-10 Total Possible Points 100 initial funding amount to create an eligibility list for future funding.
-Should additional funding become available, these Proposers may be recommended for funding in the order ranked.
+15 Resources needed to carry out the project are adequately described and clearly connected to the activities in the program description.
+10 Total Possible Points 100

-The EC will rank all Proposals based on their scores and recommend the top Proposals for funding, up to a total funding amount of \$250,000.
-In addition, the EC will rank Proposals not recommended for the
+The EC will rank all Proposals based on their scores and recommend the top Proposals for funding, up to a total funding amount of \$260,000 per year for up to 3 years for countywide services (year 1 will be prorated by start date).